-- 6.2.33.
-Housing in Newark & Sherwood and Ashfield districts is particularly relevant in considering potential for any impact in combination given that the ppSPA crosses the border between those districts and Mansfield and several of the roads mentioned in the preceding text (particularly the A617 and A6075) pass directly from one district to the other. - 6.2.34.
-However, it has already been concluded that use of areas of plantation by nightjar and woodlark is unlikely to be affected by changes in air quality and the HRA of the Newark & Sherwood Amended Core Strategy (June 2018) scopes out air pollution as an impact pathway for the ppSPA. - 6.2.35.
+- 6.2.36.
+However, it has already been concluded that use of areas of plantation by nightjar and woodlark is unlikely to be affected by changes in air quality and the HRA of the Newark & Sherwood Amended Core Strategy (June 2018) scopes out air pollution as an impact pathway for the ppSPA. - 6.2.37.
 It is therefore concluded that there isn't likely to be a significant combined negative effect with other local authority plans.

-- 6.2.36.
+- 6.2.38.
 Considering the information above and existing positive policies to improve local air quality and reduce private vehicle use, it is considered that increases in vehicle flows within 200m of the ppSPA within the district from road traffic as a result of the Mansfield Local Plan (alone and in combination) will not affect the pollution-sensitive habitats on which the ppSPA birds depend.
-Strategic policies, development management policies and allocations in the Local Plan (alone and in-combination) will not have an adverse effect on the integrity of the ppSPA in this respect. - 6.2.37.
+Strategic policies, development management policies and allocations in the Local Plan (alone and in-combination) will not have an adverse effect on the integrity of the ppSPA in this respect. - 6.2.39.
 Nonetheless, since every development acquires further detail at the planning application level Natural England have requested that for the site allocated under Policy SUE2 an air quality impact assessment on SSSI heathland is undertaken.
 This will further ensure that no adverse effect arises in practice.
 If an SPA is designated in the future, it would be prudent for any new development proposed to be located within 200m to be assessed on a site by site basis, with regards to localised impacts from road traffic (air pollution and noise impacts) and be expected to provide appropriate mitigation, in line with Policy NE2 and the wording of Policy SUE2 which states that 'An application specific assessment will be required to identify and address impacts on nightjar and woodlark and their habitats'.